 Shared resources across the Trust in terms of staffing and contracts also benefit all schools.
-The School Improvement team have been instrumental in supporting schools remote learning offer during the pandemic.
+The School Improvement team is at the core of the Trust's plans.
 They have helped schools maintain a line of sight on continuing school improvement through curriculum development training linked to changing national agenda such as validated phonic schemes.